A bill to reauthorize the 21st Century Nanotechnology Research and Development Act, and for other purposes.

 Length: 55 pages

-This bill was introduced on July 21, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on July 21, 2009, in a previous session of Congress, but it did not receive a vote.

 Jul 16, 2008